A Collective Engagement Working Group was formed, and concluded that the Investor Forum should be established.

-Membership reached 50 and the founding members all renewed their support.
-Six full engagements are reported in this Review, including First Group plc, Imperial Brands plc and Vodafone plc.
-Projects this year include The Four Dialogues, Working Practices in the Construction Sector and Setting Standards to address Marine Plastic Pollution.
+Membership reached 50.
+Six full engagements were reported, including First Group plc, Imperial Brands plc and Vodafone plc.
+Projects in the year included The Four Dialogues, Working Practices in the Construction Sector and Setting Standards to address Marine Plastic Pollution.
 An update to the Collective Engagement Framework was published in September 2019.

 Membership reached 52.
 Eleven full engagements are reported, including Aviva plc, Barclays plc, Pearson plc and SSP Group plc.
 Significant projects include; Promoting Well-Functioning Markets; Voting Transparency; the Four O’clock Forum series.

 Membership reached 56.
 Six reported Engagements – Including BT Group plc, HSBC Group plc.
 Significant projects include: Governing for Growth; Irish voting turnout; Stakeholder Capitalism